top of page

 • 2 min read

 You’ve just been let go and handed a severance package.
 It might feel final—like this is your only option and you have to take it.
-But here’s the truth: you do not have to accept your employer’s first severance offer.
-In fact, you probably shouldn’t.
+But here’s the truth: you do not have to accept your employer’s offer in your termination letter.
+In fact, you probably should try to negotiate your package.

 Employers know that most people won’t negotiate.
 They also know that many terminated employees are stressed, anxious, or eager to move on—making them more likely to sign right away.